Aryansharma28/Aryansharma28/README.md

-# Aryan Sharma

-Computer Science graduate (cum laude), Vrije Universiteit Amsterdam.
-Interested in backend systems, applied AI, and product-driven engineering.

-*I care about clarity, constraints, and shipping things that actually get used.*
+I care about clarity, constraints, and shipping things that actually get used.

-## Focus
-- Backend architecture and system design
-- AI agents and human–model interaction
-- Building small, well-scoped projects with real users
+Mostly backend systems, applied AI, and small products with real users.